stein197/luarray/README.md

 - [Overloaded operators](#overloaded-operators)

 ### Negative indexing
-Methods that accept indices can also accept negative once.
+Methods that accept indices can also accept negative ones.
 In such case the counting starts from the end of an array:
 ```lua
 array("a", "b", "c"):slice(-2) -- array("b", "c")
 ```